-(3) The Company has entered into an agreement to acquire the remaining 35% working interest in the EI Difficil block held by PCR Investments S.A., a wholly-owned subsidiary of Petroquímica Comodoro Rivadavia S.A.
-The deal is subject to customary closing conditions and approval of the transaction by the ANH, and is expected to close in the second half of 2022.

-(4) Subject to incremental production contracts.
-FECC's initial participation levels at the Neiva block is 69%.
+- 4. Subject to incremental production contracts.
+FECC's initial participation level at the Neiva block was 69%.
 This participation level declines on a contract-by-contract basis once the ratio of cumulative total revenues to total costs ("R Factor") exceeds 1.5 times.
-At R Factors above 2.5 times, the participation level at the Neiva blocks is fixed at 34.5%.
-As of July 1, 2020, the R Factor at the Neiva block was 1.80 and therefore the participation level was 53.1%.

-(5) Amount presented in the chart represents the Company's direct interest as at December 31, 2021.
-In 2020, CGX submitted its 25% acreage relinquishment, which is required by the Demerara petroleum agreement, to the Guyana Geology and Mines Commission and Ministry of Natural Resources.
-On February 14, 2022, CGX and Frontera, the majority shareholder of CGX and joint venture partner of CGX in the petroleum prospecting license for the Demerara block, announced that as a result of the initial positive results at the Kawa-1 exploration well on the Corentyne block, the joint venture will focus on the significant exploration opportunities in the Corentyne block and will not engage in drilling activities on the Demerara block in 2022.

-(6) The Company holds a 47.73% indirect interest in this block through its 76.98% interest in CGX, which has an indirect interest held through its 62.0% interest in ON Energy Inc. ("ON Energy"), the holder of the petroleum licenses related to the block.
-On February 4, 2022, CGX, through ON Energy, notified the Guyana Ministry of Natural Resources that, given the focus on the Corentyne block, operational considerations and investment priorities, ON Energy is unable to drill an exploration well on the Berbice block in 2022, proposed that seismic acquisition on the block be shifted to commence in January 2023 and therefore sought the Minister's urgent guidance on this matter.
-On February 21, 2022, the Minister of Natural Resources informed ON Energy that it must drill one commitment exploration well and acquire seismic on the Berbice block prior to the expiry of the Berbice molecum prospecting license and associated petroleum agreement in February 2023.
-CGX will seek further dialogue with the Ministry of Natural Resources regarding this guidance.
+At R Factors above 2.5 times, the participation level at the Neiva block is fixed at 34.5%.
+As of December 31, 2022, the R Factor at the Neiva block was 1.80 and therefore the participation level was 53.1%. - 5.
+Amount presented in the chart represents the Company's direct interest as at December 31, 2022.
+On February 14, 2022, CGX and Frontera, the majority shareholder of CGX and joint venture partner of CGX in the petroleum prospecting license for the Demerara block, announced that as a result of the initial positive results at the Kawa-1 exploration well on the Corentyne block, the joint venture would focus on the significant exploration opportunities in the Corentyne block and would not engage in drilling activities on the Demerara block in 2022.
+Subsequent to year end 2022, the Government of Guyana and CGX finalized a surrender deed to formalize relinquishment of the Demerara block. - 6.
+At year end 2022, the Company held a 47.73% indirect interest in this block through its 76.97% interest in CGX, which has an indirect interest held through its 62.0% interest in ON Energy Inc. ("ON Energy"), which was the holder of the petroleum license related to the block.
+On February 4, 2022, CGX, through ON Energy, notified the Ministry of Natural Resources, given the focus on rapidly developing the Corentyne block, operational considerations and investment priorities, ON Energy would be unable to drill an exploration well on the Berbice block in 2022.
+Subsequent to year end 2022, the Government of Guyana and ON Energy finalized a surrender deed to formalize the relinquishment of the Berbice block.